microsoft/api-extractor.com-website/pages/messages/ae-missing-release-tag.md

   }
 }

-// Warning: "Widget" is exported by the package, but it is missing
+// Warning: "Widget" is part of the package's API, but it is missing
 // a release tag (@alpha, @beta, @public, or @internal)
 ```